ProjectX-VJTI/ProjectX-Ideas-2024/README.md

 Relevant information about each of the projects are provided, and those interested can contact the mentors in case of any query.

+Pre-requisites mentioned are not enforced in any way, and are just there to give you a sense of what skills are needed for the project, although it is a plus point if you have the pre-requisites :)

 Note that this list is subject to change and not complete.

 ***